fegaras/TensorPlanner/README.md

 diablo mult.diablo
 crun-mvapich ./a.out 4234 10
 ```
-To test it on SDSC Expanse, build the system:
+To test it on SDSC Expanse (or on any SLURM-based cluster), build the system:
 ```bash
 sbatch expanse-mvapich-build.run
 ```